 No Discussion?
 No Conversation?

-The true narcissist refuses to allow you closure.
-They leave you questioning everything while they move on as if nothing ever happened, including your relationship.
+The true narcissist refuses to allow you closure. he leaves you questioning everything while he moves on as if nothing ever happened, including your relationship.

-In the beginning, they present themselves as your dream, charming, attentive, and making you feel special, and then they are cold, distant, and gone.
-In their mind, they owe you no apology, no explanation, and certainly no accountability.
+In the beginning, he presents himself as your dream: charming, attentive, and making you feel special, and then he is cold, distant, and gone.
+In his mind, he owes you no apology, no explanation, and certainly no accountability.

-And there you are replaying the chaos over and over in your mind, grieving what you thought was real and blaming yourself for their cruelty.
+And there you are replaying the chaos over and over in your mind, grieving what you thought was real and blaming yourself for his cruelty.

-But remember: closure would require empathy, accountability, honesty… It’s much easier for them to discard and rewrite the story in their mind and to whoever will listen, while you are left simply trying to breathe through the wreckage.
+But remember: closure would require empathy, accountability, honesty… It’s much easier for him to discard and rewrite the story in his mind and to whoever will listen, while you are left simply trying to breathe through the wreckage.

 Damage Done